redcode-labs/neurax/README.md

 Note: this function should be also runned as goroutine to prevent blocking caused by infinite loop used for receiving.

+### Cleaning up
+Whenever `"purge"` command is received by a node, it resends this command to all other nodes, removes itself from host and quits.
+This behaviour can be also commenced using `NeuraxPurge()` executed somewhere in the source.

 ## Support this tool
 If you like this project and want to see it grow, please consider making a small donation :>